 This research focus employs computer simulation to study theoretical and clinical problems in neuroscience and neurology.
 A major effort within this group is in modeling spinal circuitry in neural control of locomotion and modeling brainstem in control of breathing.
 Both internally and with external groups there is a tight interaction between modeling and experimental approaches in understanding these systems, their organization and modularity.

-After its inception, the core participant faculty in the Neuroengineering Initiative, had together obtained over $13 million in federal support for their neuroengineering research projects, as of November 2010, primarily from NIH and NSF.
-This extramural support continues and also includes new faculty hires in Neuroscience.
+After the inception of the Neuroengineering Initiative, the core participant faculty had together obtained over $13 million in federal support for their neuroengineering research projects by 2010, primarily from NIH and NSF.
+This extramural support continues today and also includes new faculty hires in neuroscience across the university.

 Back to Top